John Harvey Kellogg: Good Health journal

 Kellogg became editor of the Health Reformer journal in 1874.
 The journal changed its name to Good Health in 1879 and Kellogg held his editorial position for many years until his death.
 The Good Health journal had more than 20,000 subscribers and was published until 1955.

 Race Betterment Foundation

 Kellogg was outspoken about his views on race and his belief in racial segregation, regardless of the fact that he himself raised several black foster children.
 In 1906, together with Irving Fisher and Charles Davenport, Kellogg founded the Race Betterment Foundation, which became a major center of the new eugenics movement in America.
 Kellogg was in favor of racial segregation in the United States and he also believed that immigrants and non-whites would damage the white American population's gene pool.

+He co-founded the Race Betterment Foundation, co-organized several National Conferences on Race Betterment and attempted to create a 'eugenics registry'.
+Alongside discouraging 'racial mixing', Kellogg was in favor of sterilizing 'mentally defective persons', promoting a eugenics agenda while working on the Michigan Board of Health and helping to enact authorization to sterilize those deemed 'mentally defective' into state laws during his tenure.

 Late relationship with Will Keith Kellogg

 Kellogg had a long personal and business split with his brother, after fighting in court for the rights to cereal recipes.
 The Foundation for Economic Education records that the nonagenarian J.H.
 Kellogg prepared a letter seeking to reopen the relationship.
 His secretary decided her employer had demeaned himself in it and refused to send it.
 The younger Kellogg did not see it until after his brother's death.